maciejodziemczyk/BMI-distribution-estimation/README.md

 Maciej Odziemczyk

 ## Notes
-That was one of my first projects at WNE UW
+* That was one of my first projects at WNE UW
+* to run the code pwd must be specified